TOTAL MAXIMUM DAILY LOAD (TMDL)

-These waters have been degraded or polluted to the point where they do not meet established standards and beneficial uses.
-These jurisdictions are required to develop Total Maximum Daily Loads (TMDLs) for these waters.
-A TMDL is a calculation of the maximum amount of pollutant that a water body can receive and still safely meet water quality standards.
-The most common TMDLs encountered are sediment, nutrients, metals, and temperature, although other site specific standards (ex: pathogens, pH, pesticides, etc.) may be required.
+Impaired waters have been degraded or polluted to the point where they do not meet established standards and beneficial uses.
+States are required to develop Total Maximum Daily Load (TMDL) for these waters, which is a calculation of the maximum amount of pollutant that a water body can receive and safely meet water quality standards and beneficial uses.
+The most common TMDLs are developed for sediment, nutrients, metals, and temperature, although other site-specific standards also exist.

-WET has been involved with TMDL development since the early 2000’s.
-Our environmental services staff has conducted many TMDL assessment studies on behalf of the Montana DEQ, watershed groups, conservation districts, and other interested stakeholders.
-Assessments have included pollutants of concern including sediment, nutrients, metals, and temperature, and typically include the following major tasks: watershed assessment and background GIS analysis, field assessment/sampling, data analysis/modeling, and development of pollutant reduction scenarios using selected Best Management Practices (BMPs).
+WET has been involved with TMDL development since the early 2000’s and our environmental services staff has conducted TMDL assessment studies on behalf of Montana Department of Environmental Quality (MDEQ), numerous watershed groups, multiple conservation districts, and many other stakeholders.
+Past projects have included watershed-scale assessments for water quality sampling and stream habitat and major tasks of these assessments include background GIS analysis, field assessment and sampling, data management and analysis, and modeling pollutant reduction scenarios using selected Best Management Practices (BMPs).

 Specific stream impacts that WET personnel have studied in detail include:

-• Nutrient impacts from point (wastewater discharge) and non-point source (grazing, agriculture, urban) impacts;
+- Nutrient impacts from point (wastewater discharge) and non-point sources (grazing, agriculture, or urban)